 (scroll down for 150 word + 250 word bio)

 Composer and performer Molly Joyce has been deemed one of the “most versatile, prolific and intriguing composers working under the vast new-music dome” by The Washington Post.
 Her music has additionally been described as “serene power” (New York Times) and “unwaveringenveloping” (Vulture).
 Her work is concerned with disability as a creative source.
 She has an impaired left hand from a previous car accident, and seeks to explore disability through composition, performance, collaboration, community engagement, and further mediums.
-Most recently, she provided the original soundtrack for Patrice: The Movie, a documentary rom-com directed by Ted Passon, which will premiere in September 2024 on Hulu following its world premiere at the Toronto International Film Festival.
+Most recently, she provided the original soundtrack for Patrice: The Movie, a documentary rom-com directed by Ted Passon, which premiered in September 2024 on Hulu following its world premiere at the Toronto International Film Festival.

 Her most recent album, Perspective, featured forty-seven disabled interviewees responding to what access, care, interdependence, and more mean to them, was released on New Amsterdam Records.
 The record was praised by Pitchfork as “a powerful work of love and empathy that underscores the poison of ableism in American culture” and The Wire as a “powerful ongoing project…charged by an intense composer/performer relationship.”
-The project has since seen six iterations, including installation, performance, and most recently as public art with Kunstkommission Düsseldorf.
+The project has since seen six iterations, across installation, performance, and most recently as public art with Kunstkommission Düsseldorf.

 Molly’s artistic projects have been presented and commissioned by Carnegie Hall, Invictus Games (Düsseldorf), SXSW EDU, Tang Teaching Museum and Art Gallery, TEDxMidAtlantic, Hirshhorn Museum and Sculpture Garden, Bang on a Can Marathon, Danspace Project, deSingel, Americans for the Arts, National Sawdust, Music Academy of the West, Gaudeamus Muziekweek, National Gallery of Art, Classical:NEXT, and featured in outlets such as Pitchfork, eBay, Red Bull Radio, WNYC’s New Sounds, and I Care If You ListenHer compositional works have been commissioned and performed by ensembles including the Minnesota, Vermont, New World, New York Youth, Pittsburgh, Albany, and Milwaukee Symphony Orchestras, Chicago Sinfonietta, Gränslandet Symfonisk Fest (Sweden), as well as the New Juilliard, Decoda, Contemporaneous ensembles, and Harvard Glee Club.
 She has also written for publications 21CM, Disability Arts Online, Women in Foreign Policy, and is a member of the Americans for the Arts’ Artists Committee.
 As a DJ (“DJ MJ”), she has covered events ranging from house parties to car launches, most recently with GM Europe for the launch of Cadillac’s Lyriq EV in Zurich, Switzerland.